Forbidden Information: Introduction.

 There are other interesting situations with a similar gap between the proven result and its usual interpretation.
 Let me mention tiling, a cute task studied in many areas of CS, Math, Physics, etc. A tile is a unit size square with colored edges.
-A \trm {palette} is a finite set of tiles with copies of which one can tile the plane so that the colors of adjacent tiles match.
+A \trm {palette} is a finite set of tiles with copies of which one can tile the plane so that adjacent edges match in colors.
 Classical papers by Berger, Meyers, and others constructed palettes $P$ that can tile an infinite plane, but only non-recursively, which is typically interpreted as an impossibility of tiling.
-That is, all programs $t(i,j)\in P$ have bounds on sizes $n$ of squares $S_n=\{i,j<n\}$ they tile so that $t(S_n)$ can appear on $P$-tiled planes. \cite {DLS} pushes these results to the limit, with a palette for which $n<\|t\|$.
-Such palettes, thus, only allow tilings with square borders of maximal complexity.
-This stronger result, though, makes the standard interpretation suspicious: may these borders be just random, thus easy to tile with dice?
-Or could more sophisticated and yet realistic means work?

-For some palettes this is, indeed, the case, but not for all.
+There, any program $t: \N^2{\to}P$ can tile only finitely many frames $F=\{(i,j):\max(|i|,|j|){=} n\}$, $\|F\|\edf n$ so that $t|_F$ appear on $P$-tiled planes. \cite{DLS} pushes these results to the limit, with a $P$ for which $\|F\|<\|t\|$.

+Such palettes, thus, only allow tilings with frames of linear complexity.
+This stronger result, though, makes the standard interpretation suspicious: may these frames be just random, thus easy to generate with dice?
+Or could more sophisticated and yet realistic means work?\\ For some palettes this is, indeed, the case, but not for all.
 Like all co-\re sets, the set of planar tilings with any given palette has members with information about any specific sequence growing with radius $n$ as slowly as $\log n$.
 Still, this bound cannot be improved for some palettes.

 The same holds for complete extensions of universal {p.r.p.} and formal systems.
 Thus, G\"odel Theorem is not really misleading.
-The proof does not seem to be obvious and is the main point of this article.
+The proof of this (much trickier than G\"odel's) is the main point of this article.
+The interpretation of these results relies on {Independence Postulate} --- an extended form of Church-Turing Thesis discussed in the last section.
+It is much stronger and can be applied where CT cannot.
+Other examples are results of \cite {L16} or older ones in \cite {L84}.